-per 100 km of international circuit (excluding any national circuit required for connecting the international exchange to the national exchange serving the subscriber) 1.5 gold centimes ^{a)} for the semiautomatic international exchange in the country of origin: Operating cost 44 gold centimes 31 gold centimes ^{b)} Total 75 gold centimes for the automatic international exchange in the country: • of origin 20 gold centimes ^{b)} 15 gold centimes ^{b)} for an automatic international exchange in a transit country 30 gold centimes b) required for connecting the international exchange to the national exchange serving the subscriber)
+per 100 km of international circuit (excluding any national circuit required for connecting the international exchange to the national exchange serving the subscriber) 2 gold centimes a) operating cost c) gold centimes c) gold centimes b) Total 50 gold centimes for the automatic international exchange in the country: of origin 32 gold centimes b) 32 gold centimes b) for an automatic international exchange in a transit country 50 gold centimes b)

-^{a)} Where, in order to establish a telex circuit, telegraph channels are connected in a direct transit country, an additional charge of 10 gold centimes shall be made for the translating equipment used to connect them.
+a) Where, in order to establish a telex circuit, telegraph channels are connected in a direct transit country, an additional charge of 10 gold centimes shall be made for the translating equipment used to connect them.

-^{b)} This charge includes the cost of the transmission equipment for one extremity in terminal operation and for two extremities in transit operation.
+b) This share includes the cost of the transmission equipment for one extremity in terminal operation and for two extremities in transit operation.